 - There are NFVO and VIM, or simulated NFVO and VIM.
 The certificate or the public key which is used to verify the digital signature of VNF package and image has been pre-configured in the NFVO.

+NOTE: The NFVO and VIM may be renamed or collocated with other components in the simulated environment based on the various deployment options.

 Execution Steps